akostrik/CPP_module_42/README.md

 * Fstream closes the files when they leave scope
 * how input and output type is defined by the variable type
 * dynamically sizing receiving strings based on the actual input
-* extensibility for user-defined types (i.e. you can teach streams how to handle your own classes)
+* extensibility for user-defined types (you can teach streams how to handle your own classes)
 * exceptions

 ## Templates